mkofinas/neural-graphs/README.md

 - [CIFAR10-GS](https://storage.cloud.google.com/gresearch/smallcnnzoo-dataset/cifar10.tar.xz)
 - CNN Wild Park (coming soon)

-## Acknowledgments

-- This code started based on [github.com/AvivNavon/DWSNets](https://github.com/AvivNavon/DWSNets) and the DWSNet implementation is copied from there
-- The NFN implementation is copied and slightly adapted from [github.com/AllanYangZhou/nfn](https://github.com/AllanYangZhou/nfn)
-- We implemented the relational transformer in PyTorch following the Jax implementation at [github.com/CameronDiao/relational-transformer](https://github.com/CameronDiao/relational-transformer).
-Our implementation has some differences that we describe in the paper.

 ## Citation

 If you find our work or this code to be useful in your own research, please consider citing the following paper: